animeai/docker-compose/README.md

 0.1-testing branch is the latest version of the code.

+There are no plans to document the latest tested versions.
+If the "latest" tag on a docker container fails, raise an issue so it can be investigated and fixed.
+Major version upgrades to containers can sometimes introduce breaking changes.
+Docker images should be updated frequently for security patches.

 Features
 ---
-* sqlite database to store environment variables for your docker containers
+* sqlite database to store environment variables for your docker containers.
-* whiptail installer to write custom .env, and set your app up as a systemd service
+* whiptail installer to write custom .env, and set your app up as a systemd service.

 Requirements
 ---